think-root/content-sentinel/README.md

 ## Description

-In fact, this is a dashboard that allows you to monitor and manage the data of the [content-alchemist](https://github.com/think-root/content-alchemist) database.
-Therefore, for this app to work correctly, you need to run [content-alchemist](https://github.com/think-root/content-alchemist) first.
+In fact, this is a dashboard that allows you to monitor and manage the data of the [content-alchemist](https://github.com/think-root/content-alchemist) database and cron tasks of [content-maestro](https://github.com/think-root/content-maestro) using their APIs.
+Therefore, for this app to work correctly, you need to run both [content-alchemist](https://github.com/think-root/content-alchemist) and [content-maestro](https://github.com/think-root/content-maestro) first.

 ## Features